|Nutrition Facts (per serving)|

-In a medium saucepan over medium heat, melt the butter with the maple syrup and brown sugar.
+In a medium saucepan over medium heat, melt the butter with the brown sugar and maple syrup.
 Bring to a boil while stirring constantly.

 Reduce the heat to medium-low and cook, stirring, for about 3 to 5 minutes, or until the brown sugar has dissolved.

 Remove the syrup mixture from the heat and let stand until completely cooled.
 While it might be tempting to put the mixture in the fridge, you risk the butter solidifying; room temperature ensures a smooth final result.

 Gradually beat in 2 1/2 cups of the powdered sugar and the cream or milk.
 Add the vanilla and maple flavoring (if using) and beat until smooth and fluffy.
 Add more confectioners' sugar or more cream or milk—as needed, a little at a time—until you've achieved a spreadable and creamy frosting.